The Faculty Artist Series features School of Music faculty sharing their talent and passion for music with the campus and community.

 Pianist Michael Seregow leads a vibrant and diverse career that brings music to life in a variety of forms.
 As an acclaimed soloist, chamber musician, dedicated educator, and recording artist, his journey has taken him to cities and stages across the United States, Latin America, and Europe.

-Free and open to the public.
+This recital is free and open to the public.

 Enjoy a concert of standard jazz favorites and original compositions with the Ball State University Jazz Ensembles.
 The ensembles are under the direction of Mark Buselli.